 Graff Finishes

-Polished and Brushed Copper are also called Polished and Brushed Rose Gold, and sometimes referred to as Copper/Rose Gold.
+Polished and Brushed Copper are also called Polished and Brushed Rose Gold, and are sometimes referred to as Copper/Rose Gold.

 Safe to say that the company probably has at least one finish or finish combination to suit any decor.